ddrohan/android-101-labs-as/session2/lab/md/step02.md

 Note carefully the following features:

 - the guides tyeing the text to the left, top and right corner
 - in Outline - the name of the control has been changed from a default to 'donateTitle'.
-This is changed by selecting the item in outline and find the <b>id</b> property in the properties table, and change accordingly.
-- in Properties - where we entered 'Welcome Homer' into the text field
+- in Properties - check the value for 'text' and notice we entered 'Welcome Homer' into the text field

 Recreate the above precisely.